prog-z-99/SSMentorRequest/components/mentorguide.md

   * **If you are going to be busy for the month, please let a mod or senior mentor know in `#important-mentorchat` ahead of time.**
 * Engage with other members of Summoner School in the educational channels of the server in a **civil and respectful** manner.
   * You are a public figure in the server and should be a good model for our `#rules`
+  * You have the ability to remove irrelevant messages from your respective role chats if necessary
 * _Optional_: produce additional materials, host classroom sessions, public VOD reviews.
   * If you choose to host an educational event, please let the mod team know in advance so we can provide support and advanced notice to students/participants